Blurb

 My mother was gone.
 She had run away.

-The furniture was still there.
-The cabinets were still stocked.
-But the smell of peonies was faint, as if she'd been out of the house all day.
+I wasn't sure if I felt abandoned or released from the ritual of confessing every humiliating moment of my day.
 I stomped up the creaky stairs -- creak, stomp, sniff, creak, stomp, sniff.
 I stomped, sniffed, stomped to the open door of my parents' room.
-Stomped and sniffed my way to their closet to return her jacket.
+Stomped and sniffed my way to the closet to return my mother's jacket.

 My father's clothes hung there, brown and beige and smelling of starch and dust.
 My mother's flowy floral dresses were not hanging next to them.
 Her neat, dainty shoes were not next to his big, worn ones on the bottom of the closet.